Arduino Sleep Modes and How to use them to Save the Power

 }

-In the void loop function, we are making the built-in LED HIGH and the reading the temperature and humidity data from the sensor.
+In the void loop function, we are making the built-in LED HIGH and reading the temperature and humidity data from the sensor.
 Here, DHT.read11(); command is reading the data from the sensor.
-Once data is calculated, we can check the values by saving it into any variable.
-Here, we have taken two float type variables ‘t’ and ‘h’.
-Hence, the temperature and humidity data is printed serially on the serial monitor.
+Once the data is calculated, we can check the values by saving them into any variable.
+Here, we have taken two float-type variables, ‘t’ and ‘h’.
+Hence, the temperature and humidity data are printed serially on the serial monitor.

 void loop() {